-Date of Birth: Dec 22 to Jan 19
+- Date of Birth: Dec 22 to Jan 19

 - Sign Ruler: Saturn

-Birth Stone: Agate, Garnet, Vesuvianite
+- Birth Stone: Agate, Garnet, Vesuvianite

-Color: Brown, black, dark green
+- Color: Brown, black, dark green

-Characteristics: Intelligent, practical, reliable, generous, optimistic, persistent
+- Characteristics: Intelligent, practical, reliable, generous, optimistic, persistent

-Compatibility: Virgo, Taurus and Pisces
+- Compatibility: Virgo, Taurus and Pisces

-Back in the year 149 CE there was an early Greek astronomer named Ptolemy who identified 48 of the most common constellations of the time.
-Capricornus was amongst them, but its story can be traced all the way back to the Sumerians who settled the area (now called Iraq) between 5500 and 4000 BCE, and referred to it as being a hybrid of a goat and a fish.
+Back in the year 149 CE there was an early Greek astronomer named Ptolemy who recorded 48 of the most common star constellations of the time in his astronomical treatise called Almagest.
+Capricornus was amongst them, but its story can be traced all the way back to the Sumerians who settled the area (now called Iraq) between 5500 and 4000 BCE, and referred to the constellation as depicting a hybrid of a goat and a fish.

 Eventually, the Greeks got a hold of the story and tied it to the god of nature, Pan.
 Interestingly, in Greek mythology Cancer is known as the ‘Gate of Men’ where souls return to Earth to enter newborns, while Capricornus is known as the ‘Gate of the Gods’, where the souls of the dead return to heaven.